Noah is currently the COO at Palo Alto Software, makers of the online business plan app LivePlan.

 If your business is up and running, focus on implementation

 For more mature businesses that already know a lot about their target customers, the goal of the plan is to help guide implementation.
-In this situation, use a Lean Plan to get everyone on the same page, set goals, and manage the business.
+In this situation, use a one-page plan to get everyone on the same page, set goals, and manage the business.

 Step 3: Review your results